 - Suddenly retires

 - Has their employment terminated

-- Is required to resign due to bankruptcy, divorce, or ethics violations
+- Is required to resign due to bankruptcy or ethics violations

-Should any of the above occur, it is important that a communication plan be in place so that there is a clear process for informing management, employees, stakeholders, and customers.
+Should any of the above occur, it is important that a communication plan is in place to ensure a clear process for informing management, employees, stakeholders, and customers.

-Once news breaks of the loss of a key person, the first thing that will be on the mind of everyone is, “how does this affect me?”
-While the purpose of the plan is to provide reassurance to staff and customers, there are some important agreements that should be drawn up in advance.
+Once news breaks of the loss of a key person, the first thing on everyone's mind is, “how does this affect me?”
+While the purpose of the plan is to provide reassurance to staff and customers, there are some important agreements that should be prepared in advance.

 - List of all key advisors and their contact information